DSXiangLi/DecryptPrompt/README.md

 - LIMA: Less Is More for Alignment :star:

-### Reliability
+### 提高事实性和解码准确率
 - Trusting Your Evidence: Hallucinate Less with Context-aware Decoding  :star:
 - SELF-REFINE:ITERATIVE REFINEMENT WITH SELF-FEEDBACK  :star:
-- SELF-CONSISTENCY IMPROVES CHAIN OF THOUGHT REASONING IN LANGUAGE MODELS  :star:
 - PROMPTING GPT-3 TO BE RELIABLE
 - Enhancing Self-Consistency and Performance of Pre-Trained Language Models through Natural Language Inference
+- On the Advance of Making Language Models Better Reasoners
+- Progressive-Hint Prompting Improves Reasoning in Large Language Models
+- ASK ME ANYTHING: A SIMPLE STRATEGY FOR PROMPTING LANGUAGE MODELS  :star:

 ### Other Prompt Engineer
-- Generated Knowledge Prompting for Commonsense Reasoning
+- Calibrate Before Use: Improving Few-Shot Performance of Language Models
 - In-Context Instruction Learning
+- LEARNING PERFORMANCE-IMPROVING CODE EDITS
+- Boosting Theory-of-Mind Performance in Large Language Models via Prompting
 ### Multimodal
 - InstructBLIP: Towards General-purpose Vision-Language Models with Instruction Tuning
 - Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models